Text Alignment

 .text-center– Centers the text horizontally.

-All classes use the !important declaration to ensure they take precedence over other styles, providing a quick and reliable way to manage text alignment across your website.
+All classes use high-specificity selectors to reliably manage text alignment across your website.